Do I Have Wide or Narrow Feet

 How To Tell If I Have Wide Feet?

 If you have experienced ill-fitting, snug shoes no matter what kind of brand you buy, this is the telltale sign that you have wide width feet.
+Remember that there is no such thing as a “normal foot width” and finding the right shoes is usually a process.
 One tell-tale sign of wide feet is if your feet feel cased-in in every pair of shoes.
 Once you measure your foot, you can tell for sure.
 If your foot width is 4 1/16” in a size 9 shoe or 3 3/16” in a size 7, then you are considered to have wide feet (C/D).

 Can I Correct Wide Feet?